simonswu23/HIV-AIDs-Data-Analysis/README.md

 - no new libraries needed for this module

 ## From the Number of people living with HIV AIDS and ART (Anti Retro-viral Therapy) coverage among people living with HIV estimates Data:
+- ***Instructions for slider:***
+For the slider, if you move the slider, it will show you the estimated number of people (all ages) living with HIV in that year.
+Also, if you hover your mouse over a country, it will tell you the name, year, and number of people living with HIV in that specific country.

 - ***Dataset:***
 For our data we used five different datasets. art_coverage_by_country_pd gives us the countries and the estimated number of cases of HIV/AIDS that have been reported, the number of people